 This feature is non-standard and is not on a standards track.
 Do not use it on production sites facing the Web: it will not work for every user.
 There may also be large incompatibilities between implementations and the behavior may change in the future.

 FileSystem object is your gateway to the entire API and you will use it a lot.
-So once you have a reference, cache the object in a global variable or class property.
+So once you have a reference, it handy in a variable (either global or in an appropriate object property).

 |Feature||Chrome||Firefox (Gecko)||Internet Explorer||Opera||Safari (WebKit)|

 |Feature||Android||Chrome for Android||Firefox Mobile (Gecko)||IE Phone||Opera Mobile||Safari Mobile|

 |Basic support||No support||0.16webkit||50.0 (50)||No support||No support||No support|